Home » Refrigerator Problems: How To Fix Common Issues

 Distraught woman dealing with refirgerator problems.

-With refrigerator problems, there’s more at stake than just your appliance.
-Issues related to temperature or leakage can cause food spoilage and damage to your home.
+When it comes to refrigerator problems, there is more at stake than just a broken appliance.
+Issues like temperature fluctuations or leakage can lead to food spoilage and even potential water damage to your kitchen floor or cabinetry.

 While this isn’t a comprehensive list, these are the issues you’re most likely to encounter.